Showing 1–16 of 474 results

 A perennial, cool season, native bunchgrass standing 12 to 18” tall.
 It grows on a wide range of soils and can tolerate high amounts of salinity.
 This species is an excellent choice in reclamation, roadside stabilization or on saline sites requiring turf.
 Alkaligrass ranges from New Mexico to Canada and throughout the west.

-This mix is excellent when there is an immediate need for colorful wildflowers.
+This annual wildflower seed mix is excellent when there is an immediate need for colorful wildflowers.
 Grows from 10 to 30 inches and is very drought tolerant.

-This mix includes perennial wildflowers that will provide color year after year.
+This all perennial wildflower seed mix will provide colorful blooms year after year.
 Grows from 10 to 30 inches and is very drought tolerant.

 A perennial, cold tolerant, native bunchgrass that grows 8 to 24” tall.
 Grows well in cooler alpine, subalpine zones and mountain meadows.
 Prefers open sites and well-drained soils.
 Utilized for erosion control, reclamation and restoration.
 Occurs in Colorado, Utah, Washington and Oregon.